 Ida B. Wells Frederick Douglass

-Wells and Douglass co-authored and published the book, "The Reason Why the Colored American Is Not In The World's Columbian Exposition."
-(Available in PDF or Audio Book [runtime: 3:07:33] in my Digital Research Library of Illinois History®.)
+Wells and Douglass co-authored and published the book, "The Reason Why the Colored American Is Not In The World's Columbian Exposition." (in PDF Format)

 As Wells described it, the booklet was a clear, plain statement of facts concerning the oppression put upon the colored people in this land of the free and home of the brave.
 We circulated ten thousand copies of this little book during the remaining three months of the fair.
 Every day I was on duty at the Haitian building, where Mr. Douglass gave me a desk and spent days putting this pamphlet in the hands of foreign visitors to the World's Fair.

 Ultimately, the fair officials offered to sponsor a special day for Negroes.
 Wells and many other African Americans considered Negro Day little more than a gesture and were reluctant to participate.
 Frederick Douglass, however, took the opportunity to spotlight the problems that people of color faced in the United States.
 Douglass died in 1895, but Ida B. Wells moved permanently to Chicago and became involved in a wide range of civic and club activities like that of the Alpha [Woman's] Suffrage Club of Chicago.
 Wells was a Chicagoan until her death in 1931.